Joe Walsh: Personal life

-Health issues

-Walsh has mentioned having attention deficit hyperactivity disorder, obsessive-compulsive disorder and Asperger syndrome.
+Walsh has had a variety of health issues over the years, and has claimed to have attention deficit hyperactivity disorder, obsessive-compulsive disorder and Asperger syndrome.

 Alcohol and drug addiction

-Walsh admits to struggling with alcohol and drug addictions for most of his early career and has been in recovery since 1993.
-In 1989, while touring with New Zealand band Herbs, Walsh experienced an "epiphany" during a visit to Otatara Pa, an ancient Māori pā site in the Hawke's Bay region.
-In 2004, on a return visit to New Zealand, Walsh described the experience and hailed it as the beginning of his recovery from his addiction.
-Walsh related the story that in 1994, he woke up after blacking out on an airplane to Paris.
-When he arrived, he had his passport, but did not remember getting on the plane.
-That was his turning point, and he has been sober ever since.
+Walsh admits to struggling with alcohol and drug addictions for most of his early career, and has been in recovery since 1993.
+In 1989, while touring with New Zealand band Herbs, Walsh experienced an epiphany during a visit to Otatara Pa, an ancient Māori pā site in the Hawke's Bay region.
+In 2004, on a return visit to New Zealand, Walsh described the experience and hailed it as the beginning of his recovery from his addictions.
+Walsh also claimed that he woke up after blacking out on an airplane to Paris in 1991, arriving with his passport but no memory of getting on the plane.
+It was another turning point in his recovery, and he has been sober ever since.

 Amateur radio

 While living in New York City, Walsh began a lifelong interest in amateur radio.
 He holds an Amateur Extra Class Amateur Radio License, and his station callsign is WB6ACU.
-In 2006, he donated an autographed guitar to the ARRL in Newington, Connecticut, for its charity auction.
+In 2006, he donated an autographed guitar to the American Radio Relay League (ARRL) in Newington, Connecticut, for its charity auction.
 He has also been involved with the group's "Big Project", which brings amateur radio into schools.
 Walsh has included Morse Code messages in his albums on two occasions: on the album Barnstorm, ("Register and Vote"); and on Songs for a Dying Planet, ("Register and Vote for Me").
 Walsh provides the theme song (which includes Morse code) for the TWiT podcast Ham Nation (debuting in 2011), and he appeared as a guest in the first podcast, as well as episode 400.

 Instruments

-Jimmy Page's sunburst 1959 Gibson Les Paul, better known as his "Number 1" was originally owned by Walsh and was sold to Page in 1969.
+Walsh sold his 1959 sunburst Gibson Les Paul to then Led Zeppelin lead guitarist Jimmy Page in 1969, who dubbed it his "Number 1".

-In 1970, Walsh gave a 1959 Gretsch 6120 to the Who's lead guitarist Pete Townshend.
-Townshend used the Gretsch in the studio to record tracks on albums such as Who's Next and Quadrophenia.
+In 1970, Walsh gave a 1959 Gretsch 6120 to the Who's lead guitarist Pete Townshend, who used the Gretsch in the studio to record tracks on albums such as Who's Next and Quadrophenia.